nmccloskey/RASCAL/README.md

 Thanks for your interest and collaboration!

-## Citation (pending)
+## Citation

+If using RASCAL in your research, please cite:

+> McCloskey, N., et al. (2025, April). *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing language samples*.
+Poster presented at the Aphasia Access Leadership Summit, Pittsburgh, PA.

+There is a formal writeup in preparation.
-> (in prep) McCloskey, N., Hoover, E., Vitale, S., Kohen, F., and DeDe, G. *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing monologic discourse samples*.
+> (in prep) McCloskey, N., Hoover, E., Vitale, S., Kohen, F., and DeDe, G. (2025) *The RASCAL pipeline: User-friendly and time-saving computational resources for coding and analyzing monologic discourse samples*.

 ## Acknowledgments